The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

   * Better Gluttony alignment.
 Because it uses Gluttony so early it could net you an extra or more favorable use.
 Endwalkers first two EX trials both see unique cases of this.
 Such as the first trial allowing you to secure an Extra Harvest Moon in the first or the second EX who jumps at around the time Gluttony comes off CD.
   * Prevent Plentiful Harvest from clipping.
 This is your best option to ensure that you can Plentiful Harvest with no clip at higher skillspeed or ping.
-  * The 8th immortal sacrifice with a DNC.
-This will be covered later in the guide, skip over to the “Dancer Dilemna” section for more details.

-    * When using this opener you have a few options for the two minute burst window.
+  * * When using this opener you have a few options for the two minute burst window.
 If you still need to maintain Gluttony on cooldown you can do a Shroud > Gluttony > Shroud burst window which is detailed below in the Gluttony Split section below.
     * You can also enter into a Double or Triple Enshroud window, this will push back Gluttony to the later time slot but this may be useful if later on in a fight if the aim was to get Gluttony earlier in a phase.
 You enter this burst sequence at any two minute marker of the fight.

 - - -